 The word civil has about twelve different meanings; it is applied to all manner of objects, which are perfectly disparate.
 As opposed to criminal, it means all law not criminal.
 As opposed to ecclesiastical, it means all law not ecclesiastical: as opposed to military, it means all law not military, and so on.
 [John Austin, "Lectures on Jurisprudence," 1873]

-The sense of "polite" was in classical Latin, but English did not pick up this nuance of the word until late 16c.
+The sense of "polite" was in classical Latin, but English did not pick up this nuance of the word until late 16c., and it has tended to descend in meaning to "meeting minimum standards of courtesy."
 "Courteous is thus more commonly said of superiors, civil of inferiors, since it implies or suggests the possibility of incivility or rudeness" [OED].